dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-a-resizable-windows-form-for-data-entry.md

   - "forms [Windows Forms], creating resizable"
   - "Windows Forms, resizable"
 ms.assetid: babdf198-404c-485d-a914-ed370c6ecd99
+description: Learn how to create a resizable Windows Form for data entry to arrange the layout and to resize and position controls as the dimensions change.
 ---
 # How to: Create a Resizable Windows Form for Data Entry